fastly/wpi-mira/README.md

 A project done in collaboration between [Fastly](https://www.fastly.com/) and [WPI](https://www.wpi.edu/).
 This project is a WPI [Major Qualifying Project](https://www.wpi.edu/project-based-learning/project-based-education/major-qualifying-project).

+The final report will be available [here](https://digital.wpi.edu/concern/student_works/tt44pr950?locale=en).

+# About

 This tool monitors public Internet routing data and identifies anomalous routing events based on frequency of updates.

 The project was inspired by